Statistical Impossibility and Possibility of Aligning LLMs with Human Preferences: From Condorcet Paradox to Nash

 We briefly introduce the RLHF framework.
-Let \( \pi(y \mid x) \) represent the LLM's distribution in responses $y$ given a prompt \( x \), \( \pi_{\operatorname{ref}} \) denote a reference LLM, and \( \rho \) be a distribution over prompts.
+Let $\pi(y\mid x)$ denote the LLM's distribution over responses $y\in\mathcal{Y}$ given a prompt $x\in\mathcal{X}$.
+Let $\pi_{\mathrm{ref}}$ denote a reference LLM, and let $\rho$ be a distribution over prompts.
 In practice, \( \rho \) can be either a fixed database of prompts \citep{rafailov2023direct} or adaptively updated based on prior responses \citep{xiong2023iterative}.

 In RLHF, human preferences are typically modeled using the BTL model, which assumes the existence of a reward model $r(x,y)$ such that:

 The standard RLHF objective \citep{Ouyang2022} is